directorytree / metrics

 Recording with Dates

 By default, metrics are recorded with today's date.
-You can specify a custom date:
+You may specify a custom date using the date method:

 Recording for Models